PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 - _Bugs are reproducible_ by running the simulation with the seed that was used when the bug was found.

-#### Example: The consensus problem

-Applying deterministic simulation testing to single-decree Paxos.
+#### Example: Applying deterministic simulation testing to single-decree Paxos

 Given a set of computers that can propose values, how to get the computers to decide on a value?

 - The chosen value must be proposed by one of the computers
 - Only a single value can be chosen

+[Paxos] is one of the algorithms that can be used to solve the consensus problem.

 #### The model